-37. Please specify any additional conditions with which dog breeders should comply: 38 On what grounds do you believe a local government could cancel a dog breeder registration?
-Animal Welfare Act, or a dog or cat local law Law in relation to dogs they have sold or transferred Failing to provide their dog owner number on the microchips of the puppies that they breed Failing to provide their dog owner number when advertising or transferring a dog ☐ Other - please specify:
+- 37. Please specify any additional conditions with which dog breeders should comply: Dogs should not be bred and then kept in a kennel for extended period of time (maximum two years consecutively).
+Should have minimum standards for housing of dogs in kennels ie heating and cooling.
+All dogs being bred should be temperament tested and health checked for common diseases prior to breeding. - 38.
+On what grounds do you believe a local government could cancel a dog breeder registration? - □ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law - □ The dog breeder is convicted of an offence under Australian Consumer □ Law in relation to dogs they have sold or transferred - Failing to provide their dog owner number on the microchips of the puppies that they breed - Failing to provide their dog owner number when advertising or transferring a dog - ☑ Other please specify: Any breaches of standards and guidelines, failing to microchip or provide sterilisation voucher, and failing to pay tax on profits.